AltahhanAi/Data_Science/docs/content/unit1/01_02_the_data_its_quality_and_its_structure.md

 		###Data querying, aggregation and summary: structured data

 		Let's see how we can deal with SQL in Jupyter <a href="https://leeds365-my.sharepoint.com/:u:/g/personal/scsaalt_leeds_ac_uk/EbkNWoP5CQhJqjg9XypyuUMB0kD64D2FGFDCEpFRQN3-yA?e=WQohCK" target="_blank">Notebook</a>.
 We will do this activity in the SQL Database exercise.
-		<mark>Link is to personal onedrive - activity will need hosting somewhere else</mark>

 !!! abstract "Exercise"
 		###Data querying, aggregation and summary: semi-structured and unstructured data.